 In one case, a householder from Lee, south east London, was initially quoted £52,120 for a replacement set of uPVC windows, fascias and guttering before a series of discounts were applied giving a final price of £22,362.

-In another, a couple from Bookham, Surrey, were given an initial price of £25,412 for new uPVC windows which was then reduced to £16,000.
+In another, a couple from Bookham, Surrey, were given an initial price of £25,412 for new uPVC products which was then reduced to £16,000.

 The firm admitted using similar tactics with eight other householders around the south east – in Ashford and Woking, Surrey, as well as in Yateley, Hampshire, Clacton-on-Sea, Essex and West Drayton, Croydon, Coulsdon and Bromley.